danabeled/ChessMoveCalculator/README.md

 # Chess Move Calculator
 The goal of this project was to create a python library that was able to calculate the number of moves that each player had.
-There is a section of Chess Game Theory that discusses "space" on a board.
+There is a section of Chess Game Theory that discusses "positional play" on a board.
 It is theorized that the player with more moves available to him or her has an advantage in the game.
 I figured by starting this project I might later be able to use this calculation as variable to a machine learning algorithm in a later class.